 Over the years we realized that our findings and expertise could serve a broader set of customers.
 We productized our knowledge and created the RiskSense platform which transforms cyber risk management into a more collaborative and real-time discipline across a growing attack surface.
 The RiskSense platform employs human-interactive machine learning technology and embodies the expertise and intimate knowledge gained from real world experience in defending critical networks from the world’s most dangerous cyber adversaries.

 In today’s dynamic threat landscape, innovation is key.
 Since its inception, RiskSense has invested heavily in research, leading to a variety of patents that are part of the DNA of the RiskSense platform.
 To stay ahead of cyber adversaries, RiskSense employs a deep bench of security researchers and collaborates via its Fellowship Program with leading IT and cybersecurity programs at New Mexico Tech, UC Riverside, and Carnegie Mellon University, among others.

-RiskSense provides vulnerability prioritization and management to measure and control cybersecurity risk.
+RiskSense®, Inc. provides vulnerability management and prioritization to measure and control cybersecurity risk.
 The cloud-based RiskSense platform uses a foundation of risk-based scoring, analytics, and technology-accelerated pen testing to identify critical security weaknesses with corresponding remediation action plans, dramatically improving security and IT team efficiency and effectiveness.
 For more information, visit @RiskSense.or follow us on Twitter at